 1. Employment structure

-A PEO operates under a co-employment model, where your company and the PEO share the employment relationship.
-This means you supply the PEO with the information and funding it needs to manage HR administration, including payroll and tax filings.
-This setup requires a registered business entity in every country where you employ people.
+A PEO operates under a co-employment model—you and the PEO share the employment relationship.
+For certain tax purposes, the IRS specifies that a Certified PEO is treated as the employer regarding any remuneration it pays to an employee.
+You provide the information and funding for HR administration, payroll, and tax filings.
+The catch?
+You need a registered business entity in every country where you employ people.

 An EOR, on the other hand, assumes full legal responsibility.
 It signs local contracts, processes payroll, and ensures compliance with local labor laws—all through its own entities.
 You direct daily work, while the EOR carries the legal administrative obligations of employment.